 There are many causes of miscarriages, the most common being a chromosomal abnormality in the fetus.
 This usually results from a problem with the sperm or egg preventing the fetus from developing properly.
 If the miscarriage occurs during the second trimester, problems with the uterus or cervix may be a significant factor.

-Age is also a factor: after age 40, more than one-third of pregnancies end in miscarriage.
+Age is a major factor: after age 40, more than one-third of pregnancies end in miscarriage.

 Women suffering multiple and consecutive miscarriages are diagnosed with recurrent pregnancy loss (RPL), defined as two or more miscarriages in the first trimester or early second trimester.